d-ries/linux-essentials/09_usersandpermissions/01_course.md

 ### Octal notations

 When looking at the extended info for a file using `ls` with the `-l` option (=long listing), you'll see three sets of three permissions applied to the file.
-The possible permission are: **r**ead, **w**rite and e**x**ecute.
+The possible permissions are: **r**ead, **w**rite and e**x**ecute.
 Permission to read a file's content, permission to change a file's content and permission to execute a file as a script or program.
 When a permission is not granted, you'll find a - in the position of the permission denied.

 ```bash
 student@linux-ess:~/course$ ls -l